 Do All These Leaves Apply To Your Outsourced Employees?

 Not really.
 The paid leaves you offer would depend on your work arrangement with your Filipino VA.
-In some cases, paid leaves would not be applicable for all.
+In some cases, paid leave would not be applicable for all.
 Let’s look at the common outsourcing scenarios and whether the paid leaves would apply.

 VAs Paid By The Hour